Zen means to realize yourself as a liberated being,

 If we realize through and through that nothing is mine or ours, that all borders are our own creation and do not really exist, that left and right, big and little all come forth from the same source; when we see this through and through, we will stop fighting.
 When we realize that everything is already there, that there is nothing to gain or to lose, we will stop taking away things from each other.

 When we take refuge in the sangha we take refuge in each other.
 We need each other, because the Buddha way is not an easy way.
 It confronts us time and time again not only with the seeds of Buddhahood, but for a long time also with the seeds of delusion, anger and fear.
-Therefore we support each other by practising together.
+Therefore we support each other by practicing together.